ironBoni/android-ex3/README.md

   * Enable rotating the phone in the bar above (2 buttons right to the Wi-Fi button)
   * In the emulator click on Rotate Right.
   * Give it a few seconds.
-  * Now the screen shows both the contacts, and the relevant chat.
+  * Now the screen shows both the contacts, and the relevant chat in the same activity.
   * Click on a contact and you will see the chat with him.

 The client can send and receive message from other clients that are